ModernAppsNinja/vspheretanzu101_vt7301/content/en/docs/vsphere7WithTanzuTechnicalOverview/section3Test.md

 ---
-title: "Episode 3 Test"
+title: "Section 2 Test"
 date: 2020-10-09T03:15:26-07:00
-weight: 4090
+weight: 2090
 ---

 All Modernapps Ninja learning content is publicly accessible and available openly, however a free membership is required to take tests and recieve a certificate of completion for the course.
 You must first [join the community](https://modernapps.ninja/about/membership/) and register for this course per the instructions in the course introduction section before attempting to submit a test.